raphaelbh/contacts/README.md

 # POC Contacts

 ## Overview
-Repository created for training on hexagonal architecture / ports and adapters.
+Repository created for training on hexagonal architecture (ports and adapters), DDD, GitFlow.